jean-cheramy/rtbf-news-topics-modeling/README.md

 # becode-ds-challenge
-Hiring challenge for the position of Data Science coach.

 This repository contains Python scripts for scraping the RTBF en-continu website and performing topic modeling on the collected articles.